Dhiru201/Dhiru201/README.md

 I am a highly motivated Senior Software Engineer with over 8 years of experience in iOS app development, contributing to the success of more than 25+ applications.
 Proficient in Swift, SwiftUI and Objective-C, I specialize in designing, building, and maintaining native iOS apps.

-My technical expertise includes backend API integration, Socket API implementation, Google Map SDK, Core Data, Realm, version control, social authentication, CocoaPods, real-time video, image rendering, and payment gateway integration.
+Technical Expertise:

+- Backend API integration
+- Socket API implementation
+- Google Map SDK
+- Core Data and Realm databases
+- Version control
+- Social authentication
+- CocoaPods
+- Real-time video and image rendering
+- Payment gateway integration

-In the last 1 year, I have expanded my skill set to include frontend development using JavaScript(React.js).
-This additional experience has allowed me to create seamless user interfaces and integrate frontend technologies with backend systems.
-Skilled in FrontEnd Technologies as React.js, JavaScript, HTML, CSS, Bootstrap, and Flexbox for building professional websites🖥 and front-end applications 💻.
+In the last year, I've expanded my skill set to include frontend development using JavaScript (React.js).
+This additional experience allows me to seamlessly integrate frontend technologies with backend systems, utilizing React.js, JavaScript, HTML, CSS, Bootstrap, and Flexbox for building professional websites 🖥️ and front-end applications 💻.

+Responsibilities:

+- Developing new user-facing features
+- Building reusable components for future use
+- Translating designs into high-quality code
+- Optimizing the performance and size of the application
+- Team handling
+- Feature handling
+- Troubleshooting bugs

+Skills:

+- Strong proficiency in Swift, JavaScript, SwiftUI, and Objective-C
+- Familiarity with RESTful APIs
+- Ability to understand business requirements and translate them into technical requirements
+- Familiarity with common tools such as Git, Bitbucket, JIRA, Sketch, Figma.

 I am dedicated to delivering high-quality code, prioritizing clean and maintainable solutions.
 My adaptability to new technologies and commitment to staying current with industry trends make me a versatile software engineer ready to contribute to your projects.

-Responsibilities-
-- Developing new user-facing features
-- Building reusable components for future use
-- Translating designs into high quality code
-- Optimizing performance of the application
-- Optimizing App Size
-- Team Handling
-- Fetaure Handling
-- Troubleshooting the bugs

-Skills-
-Strong proficiency in Swift, JavaScript, SwiftUI and Objective C Familiarity with RESTful APIs
-Ability to understand business requirements and translate them into technical requirements Familiarity with common tools such as Git, Bitbucket, JIRA, Sketch, Figma.

 ### Frontend Technologies